 - Commenting on popular forums, such as Reddit, and blogs to increase your reach.

 - Creating and distributing video content.

 The Major Differences between On-Page & Off-Page SEO

-On-page SEO is the foundation for website or blog that is looking for excellent search engine traffic – and it can be quite easy to do once you get the basics down.
-For instance, when coding in a blog post on your website, you can control your URL’s, relevant keywords in both your content and meta and alt tags, as well as adding any deep links to related content.
+On-page SEO is the foundation for a website or blog that is looking for excellent search engine traffic – and it can be quite easy to do once you get the basics down.
+For instance, when coding in a blog post on your website, you can control your URLs, relevant keywords in both your content and meta and alt tags, as well as add any deep links to related content.
 Just make sure that your content is fully optimized for SEO, from heading structures to image size, before you hit publish.

 On the other hand, off-page SEO doesn’t offer as much control as on-page SEO.
 You can post links on social media, submit links to SEO-friendly websites, write guest posts on high-ranking sites and even boost your efforts through Paid Search and PPC campaigns.
 However, you won’t have the ability to tweak and adjust a page to be fully optimized for search engines, and you can’t control the sharing or trackbacks of your content.

 Off-page and on-page SEO also differ in terms of the key factors or components involved.